NoaShivDTU/SocialDataTest/_site/about/visuals.md

 </div>

 <img src="/polar_subplots.png" width="100%" height="300" alt="Polar Subplots" style="border:none;">
+Caption 1: polar bar chart of each crime type for hour of the day The polar bar chart shows that drug and narcotic-related crimes mostly occur during the afternoon and follow a somewhat similar pattern compared to the other two crime types.
+Reports of offences against the family and children are fairly spread throughout the day, with noticeable spikes around noon and midnight.
+These same spikes are also observed for drunkenness, although many of the reported cases of drunkenness primarily occur during the middle of the day and afternoon.

+These spikes in drunkenness and  offences against the familiy and children occuring during the same time of day could indicate that a correlation between those two could be investigated.

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.